 With this in mind, here are some of the most common tactics that HighYa reviewers experience when claiming that a company has scammed them:

 1. Confusing checkout process – This can entail any number of formats, including not displaying an order total on the checkout page, offering customers numerous “upgrade” options and making it difficult to discern which ones they should choose, artificially adding the number of items you purchase and hoping that you won’t notice, or even all of the above.

 2. Unwarranted charges – Closely related to the above, this most often occurs when customers contact customer service, who will try to sneak in additional charges that customers didn’t expressly agree to.
 This is often accompanied by hard-selling techniques such as not taking “no” for an answer, constantly talking over you, making you feel ashamed for not accepting the offer(s), and more.

 3. Ordering without permission – To gain a better understanding of this type of scam, imagine that you enter your credit card information on a product’s website, but never actually press the “order” button.
 However, the company processes the charge anyway and ships you their product.

 4. Free trials – These trials often last a very short period of time (e.g. 14 days), which begin from the date your order is placed.
 Then, after only having the product for a couple days, your credit card is charged the full price of the product, and you may even be signed up for a recurring autoship program.

 5. Autoship programs – While autoship programs are often promoted as a way to make sure you never run out of a product (most often associated with nutritional supplements), the reality is that they usually end up giving you more product than you need, while applying recurring charges to your credit card each month.

-Is it Possible to Avoid Being Scammed by a Company in the First Place?
+Is it Possible to Avoid Being Scammed by an Online Company in the First Place?